wires/degraphmalizer/README.md

 Build requirements:

-* [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 6 (since Neo4j is not yet compatible with Java 7)
+* [Oracle JDK 6](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (since Neo4j is not yet compatible with Java 7)
 * [Maven](http://maven.apache.org)

 Run `mvn package` to build the artifacts.
-You'll find the resulting jar files in the `target` directories of the subdirectories of the modules.
+You'll find the resulting jar/zip files in the `target` directories of the subdirectories of the modules.

 # Installation